 The reason for this question is that both my main Dreamweaver CS4 tutorial and the earlier Dreamweaver CS3 tutorial guide the newcomer to publish their site at a very early stage.
 While this is acceptable (and in fact desirable) for a brand new website, it is not practical for people who already have a functional website.
 The latter usually want their existing website to continue to work, while designing the new one, and only upload everything when the redesign is complete.

 IMPORTANT: If you do not have an existing site, this tutorial is NOT for you.
-Please follow the procedure given in the main Dreamweaver CS4 tutorial instead.
-(In fact, if you are completely new, you should really start by going through the How to Make / Create a Website: The Beginner's A-Z Guide first, to avoid confusion.)
+Please follow the procedure given in the main Dreamweaver Tutorials instead (choosing, of course, the appropriate tutorial for your version of Dreamweaver from that list).
+In fact, if you are completely new, you should really start by going through the How to Make / Create a Website: The Beginner's A-Z Guide first, to avoid confusion.

 The main tutorial series is designed for the newcomer in mind.
 The order in which things are set is the result of many years of teaching webmasters-to-be, and is designed not just to help you get your website up and running as soon as possible, but also to teach new things in a context that helps the learning process and provide the foundation for stuff that is taught in the later chapters.
 It is also designed with the unstated objective of building your confidence and competence as a webmaster, and exposing you to things that you will need to understand to better appreciate (and more efficiently deal with) what you will do later.